The Preferential Treatment of Green Bonds

 Abstract

 We study the preferential treatment of green bonds in the central bank collateral framework as an environmental policy instrument within a DSGE model with environmental and financial frictions.
-Green and conventional firms issue corporate bonds to banks that use them as collateral.
-The associated collateral premium induces firms to increase bond issuance, investment, leverage, and default risk.
+In the model, green and carbon-emitting conventional firms issue defaultable corporate bonds to banks that use them as collateral.
+The collateral premium associated to a relaxation in collateral policy induces firms to increase bond issuance, investment, leverage, and default risk.
 Collateral policy solves a trade-off between increasing collateral supply, adverse effects on firm risk-taking, and subsidizing green investment.
-Due to these adverse effects, optimal collateral policy is characterized by modest preferential treatment, thereby increasing the green bond share and, to a smaller extent, the green investment share, which reduces pollution.
-The limited response of green investment is directly related to higher risk-taking of green firms.
-Furthermore, we show that preferential treatment is an imperfect substitute of Pigouvian taxation on pollution: only if the optimal tax can not be implemented, optimal collateral policy features preferential treatment of green bonds.
+Optimal collateral policy is characterized by modest preferential treatment, which increases the green investment share and reduces emissions.
+However, welfare gains fall well short of what can be achieved with optimal emission taxes.
+Moreover, due to elevated risk-taking of green firms, preferential treatment is a qualitatively imperfect substitute of Pigouvian taxation on emissions: if and only if the optimal emission tax can not be implemented, optimal collateral policy features a preferential treatment of green bonds.

 Keywords: Green Investment, Collateral Framework, Environmental Policy